RayAndrade/TheRayCode/CPP/Factory/README.md

 ```
 The next interface we create is **Creator**.
 Note that the Creator may also provide some default implementation of the factory method.

+The Creator class declares the factory method that is supposed to return an
+ * object of a Product class.
+The Creator's subclasses usually provide the
+ * implementation of this method